 I mentioned earlier that my coping mechanisms in the past were to light up a cigarette.
 Now I’ve taken it back to basics.
 I’ve learned that instead of damaging my lungs by smoking, I can use all sorts of breathing techniques to help stay in control while under stress.
-I also used the stop smoking advice I read on the British Lung Foundation website, including asking my family for support, removing everything that reminds me of smoking from my house, and calling myself as a non-smoker.
+I also used the stop smoking advice I read on the Asthma + Lung UK website, including asking my family for support, removing everything that reminds me of smoking from my house, and calling myself as a non-smoker.

 This is the catalyst

 I’d planned to wait till I was less stressed to quit smoking, and I recognise the irony of that in the context of the current crisis.
 When I think about it, the real irony is that a virus that poses a huge threat to lung health has actually been the catalyst for me to finally clean up mine.